PTE surgery is used to treat chronic thromboembolic pulmonary hypertension (CTEPH).

 Why Choose UC San Diego Health for PTE?

 Misdiagnosis or failure to recognize CTEPH is common, leaving many people out of breath with a deadly, but treatable, disease.
-UC San Diego specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.
+Our specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.

 Unmatched Volumes and Outcomes

-UC San Diego boasts more successful PTEs than any other medical center and the lowest postoperative mortality rate, worldwide.
-Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers are often treated successfully at our center.
+UC San Diego Health boasts more successful PTEs than any other medical center and the lowest postoperative mortality rate worldwide.
+Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers around the world are often treated successfully at our center.

 Center of Excellence

-UC San Diego’s PTE program is a nationally designated Center of Excellence by the American College of Chest Physicians.
-We have the highest success rate in the world for pulmonary thromboendarterectomy – performing more PTEs than any other medical center (over 3,000 to date).
-Over the last several years the program has maintained a mortality rate of less than one percent, with very low morbidity and excellent hemodynamic outcomes.
-This is the lowest known postoperative mortality rate worldwide.
+Over the last several years the program has maintained a mortality rate of less than 1 percent, with very low morbidity and excellent hemodynamic outcomes.
 The procedure can reverse heart failure and is considered more effective than lung transplantation.

-People with chronic thromboembolic pulmonary hypertension come to UC San Diego Health System from around the world to benefit from the most progressive and advanced treatment options available.
-At the 2011 Society of Thoracic Surgeons meeting in San Diego, Michael M. Madani, MD, reported UC San Diego Health System’s superior clinical outcomes (STS: Lung Emboli Surgery Safer).
+At the 2011 Society of Thoracic Surgeons meeting in San Diego, Michael M. Madani, MD, reported UC San Diego Health’s superior clinical outcomes (STS: Lung Emboli Surgery Safer).
 This is a testament not only to the surgical expertise of the PTE program specialists, but also to the multidisciplinary team approach developed for the management of this complex and demanding disease.